SebastianPilarski/JaneStreetPuzzles/2019_09/README.md

 # Solution:
 The same solution is implemented in both Python3.6 and C++11.
 It involves finding and storing implications via bit manipulations.

 To solve the problem it is conveninent to keep track of known/assumed values and excluded values for each square.
 The puzzle can then be solved with a sequence of implications (No trial and error decisions were needed).
 There are three implication rules X, R, and Z for each square: X is an implication caused by the exclusion of all but one possible value, R is an implication due to the exclusion of all but one value in the square's region, Z is an implication due to only one possible min distance satisfaction.
-Possible/excluded values can be encoded as a single bit in a byte.
+Possible/excluded values for each square can be encoded as a single bit in a byte.

 [**Python solution**](./js_2019_09.py): Requires numpy